In Exercises 1–7, consider a grocery store that can process a tot... | Channels for Pearson+

 Poisson Distribution

 The Poisson distribution is a probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence.
-It is particularly useful for modeling the number of times an event happens in a specified period, such as customer arrivals at a store.
-The parameter 'mu' represents the average rate, which in this case is set to 5 arrivals per minute.
+It is particularly useful for modeling the number of arrivals in a fixed period, such as customers arriving at a grocery store.
+In this scenario, the mean arrival rate is four customers per minute.

 Recommended video: